saimahmt03/smtPortfolio/README.md

 # smtPortfolio
 This is a project requirement in one of the courses I am taking in Coursera.
 This portfolio contains fact information about me.
+This project uses Sematic HTML, CSS Flexbox, and JavaScript.